Alfred Taylor (British Army officer): The Attack on Perdeplaas Farm

-The Murder of C.J. van den Berg

 On 10 May 1901, Captain Taylor returned to the Perdeplaas Farm to "even the score" with C.J. van den Berg.
 Although the latter was "bed-ridden and barely able to walk", Mrs. van den Berg and their daughter were ordered to bring him to the door.
 Once they did so, C.J. van den Berg told his family in Afrikaans that the soldiers were going to kill him and kissed them goodbye.
 After walking only a few paces from the house, Burgher van den Berg was summarily shot by an ad hoc firing squad and buried in a shallow grave.
 His wife and children were given "five minutes to get your things".
 The farmhouse was then burned down and the van den Berg family was transported to the concentration camp at Pietersburg.
 According to the deposition of Australian Bushveldt Carbineers Trooper Robert Mitchell Cochrane, the cattle herds from Perdeplaas Farm were stolen by Captain Taylor.
 They were secretly driven across the Rhodesian border, and sold in Bulawayo, where Boer Commando attacks against the southern railway lines had more than doubled the price of food.

-The Burning of Louis Trichardt

 On 11 May 1901, the remaining residents of Louis Trichardt, including both the Afrikaner and "Cape Coloured" populations, were ordered to evacuate the town.
-According to local resident E.R.
-Smith, British and Commonwealth servicemen helped themselves to whatever "curios" they wanted and allowed the civilian population only a short time to gather their things.
+According to local resident E. R. Smith, British and Imperial forces helped themselves to whatever "curios" they wanted and allowed the civilian population only a short time to gather their things.
 The town of Louis Trichardt was then burned down by Native South African "Irregulars" under the supervision of Captain Taylor.
 The civilian population was force marched between 11 and 18 May to the concentration camp at Pietersburg.
 According to South African historian Charles Leach, Captain Taylor "emphatically told" the local Venda and Sotho communities "to help themselves to the land and whatever else they wanted as the Boers would not be returning after the war."